 Many states provide various tax benefits to farmers, such as exemptions or rebates on property or sales taxes.
 There are also plenty of tax deductions for supplies like seeds, feed, and equipment.

-In some states, it’s very easy to qualify as a farm.
-For example, New Jersey only requires you to have 5 acres and sell an average $1,000 annually to be a farm.
-Some states are much stricter though, so check the local laws.
+In some states, it’s straightforward to qualify as a farm.
+For example, New Jersey only requires you to have 5 acres and sell an average of $1,000 annually to be a farm.
+Some states are much stricter, though, so check the local laws.

 Best States for Homesteading

-I’ve tried to be unbiased and chose the top states based on all the factors mentioned above like taxes, favorable homesteading laws, and climate.
+I’ve tried to be unbiased and chose the top states based on all the abovementioned factors, like taxes, favorable homesteading laws, and climate.
 Here they are!

 1. Iowa

-Iowa is has some of the most arable land in the United States, which makes it great for starting a self-sufficient homestead.
-Since the state is big on agriculture, you’ll be in good company with many of your neighbors also growing their own food.
+Iowa has some of the most arable land in the United States, which makes it great for starting a self-sufficient homestead.
+Since the state is big on agriculture, you’ll be in good company with many of your neighbors growing food.

 The cost of living in Iowa is low.
-Yet, the school system is still great and nearby Des Moines is bustling with culture in case you feel the need to connect.
+Yet, the school system is still great, and nearby Des Moines is bustling with culture if you feel the need to connect.

-Of course there are downsides to homesteading in Iowa.
-The state is mostly flat and visually boring.
+Of course, there are downsides to homesteading in Iowa.
+The state is primarily flat and visually dull.
 The winters are some of the worst in the USA.
 Depending on your income, the state taxes might get very high.

 Pros